hollycr/spiking-katatak/README.md

-Spiking - running Jest tests on a server, using the DNA pairs kata from fundamentals.
+Spiking - running Jest tests on a server, using the DNA pairs and Get Tweet Data katas from fundamentals.

 to spin up the test server, cd into `be-practice-katatak` and use the command `node listen.js` in the terminal